Pam Am Pool Ceiling, Lighting and Public Address System Replacement Project

 Further testing during a consultant study indicated that lighting levels in this facility are low and should be improved.

 The facility public address system, which is mounted within the Pan Am ceiling, is now 51 years old, has been repaired on numerous occasions and has experienced several points of failure.
 As the pulic address system is required for both programmed events and facility safety announcements, it is imperative that it be replaced as part of the ceiling and lighting work.

-City officials will work to keep sections of the facility open during construction when safe to do so.
+City officials will work to open sections of the facility during construction when safe to do so.
 To help minimize effects of the closure on sport clubs, swimming lesson participants, active living members, general use patrons and private service providers, the Public Service is working to identify other City pool and recreation locations with available space.

 Existing programs and services at alternative pool locations will largely, remain unaffected.
 User groups displaced due to the Pan Am Pool main tank closure have been offered some alternative pool locations based on availability and required amenities.

 The project budget is expected to be approx. $3.4M which includes construction, consulting costs, fees, and a construction contingency.